SofiaNords/eurovision-quiz/README.md

 - An 'info button' with pop-up function in the header with an instruction about the quiz.

-- Add icons with descprition to buttons with correct and incorrect answer for visually impaired.
+- Add icons with description to buttons with correct and incorrect answer for visually impaired.

 - A background image.